embarklabs/embark/site/source/docs/javascript_usage.md

 ## Using `dappConnection`

-After reading the section above on `EmbarkJS.onReady`, you might be wondering, but where does EmbarkJS connect?
+After reading the section above on `EmbarkJS.onReady`, you might be wondering where EmbarkJS establishes a connection.

 The answer is: you decide!
-You can configure it using `dappConnection`, a config property you can find in the Contracts config (by default at `config/contracts.js`).
+You can configure it using `dappConnection`, a config property you can find in the Smart Contract config (by default at `config/contracts.js`).

-You will notice that property name reused in some other config files too, like the Storage one, because you can configure where those connect too.
+You will notice that property name reused in some other config files too, like the Storage one, because you can configure where those connect as well.

-`dappConnection` is a bit weird, but is quite simple.
-It's an array of strings where EmbarkJS will try each of those in order (from 0 to N) and as soon as one of the connections work, it will stop.
+The expressions used within `dappConnection` come with special semantics.
+Here's how they work: it is an array of strings where EmbarkJS will try each of those in order (from 0 to N) and as soon as one of the connections work, it will stop.

-In the case of the Contracts config `dappConnection`, the one that is used to connect to the blockchain node and that is indirectly used in `EmbarkJS.onReady`, you will see two special entities: `$WEB3` and `$EMBARK`.
+In the case of the Smart Contract config `dappConnection`, the one that is used to connect to the blockchain node and that is indirectly used in `EmbarkJS.onReady`, you will see two special entities: `$WEB3` and `$EMBARK`.

 - `$WEB3` tells EmbarkJS to connect to the browser's web3 instance.
 For example, Metamask or Status.
 - `$EMBARK` tells EmbarkJS to connect to Embark's wallet, implemented using a proxy in between the Dapp and the blockchain node.